SearidangPa/theme-loader.nvim/readme.md

 ## What is theme-loader?
 * Automatically loads themes based on the OS theme.
 * To speed up loading, it has a cache file that stores the last used theme.
 Then, in the background, it checks the OS theme and loads a different theme if it is different from the last one.
+Because of this, the first time you load it after you change the OS theme, it will have a bit of jarring flash.

 * Only works for mac and windows, because i don't have linux

 ## How I set it up
 ```lua